enso-org/enso/docs/infrastructure/logging.md

 During component's setup, its `application.conf` config file is parsed.
-The config's keys and values are validated and, if correct, the parsed representation is available as an instance of `org.enso.logger.config.LoggingServiceConfig` class.
+The config's keys and values are validated and, if correct, the parsed representation is available as an instance of `org.enso.logging.config.LoggingServiceConfig` class.
 The class encapsulates the `logging-service` section of `application.conf` file and is used to programmatically initialize loggers.